Here you can find many sorts of practical information that can come in handy when planning your journey in Iceland and while booking your tours.

 We travel by super jeeps and walking.

 All clients must be wearing good shoes for walking in rough nature.

 For super jeep tours in summer we recommend dressing according to weather.
-Remember that Icelandic weather can change suddenly so warm and waterproof clothing is good to keep at hand.
+Remember that Icelandic weather can change suddenly, so warm and waterproof clothing is best to keep at hand.

 On super jeep tours in winter you need to bring good winter clothing.

 For yoga hikes, we recommend dressing according to weather while keeping in mind the that the weather can change.
 We recommend wearing several layers of clothes, as you can put on or remove clothes according to the weather.

 NOTE: Tinna Adventure takes no responsibility for damaged clothing.

 Every trip is labeled in terms of its difficulty; easy, medium, medium/hard or hard.